 In 2015, the Tennessee Commission on Aging and Disability network served over 800,000 congregate meals.
 These healthy, tasty meals are served at nearly 200 senior centers, community centers, and other locations across the state.
 These centers serve meals Monday through Friday, except on holidays.
 Meals are available to anyone 60 years old and older, as well as their spouses, at no cost.
 Donations are appreciated and encouraged.
 Donations allow for more meals to be served to older Tennesseans.
 Search for a congregate meal site near you.

 Senior and community centers also offer many activities and opportunities to make friends.
-Activities include exercise classes and bingo, health education and screening, shopping assistance, transportation, and information assistance.
+Activities include exercise classes and games, health education and screening, shopping assistance, transportation, and information assistance.

 In 2017, the Tennessee Commission on Aging and Disability network served over 1.2 million home-delivered meals.
 Home-delivered meal service, also known as Meals on Wheels, helps older Tennesseans who are sick or homebound get the food they need.
 Meals are designed to support good health and taste good.
 The meal delivery person provides a friendly visit and a safety check.
 Meals are served at no cost, but donations from on-site participants are appreciated and encouraged.
 Donations allow for more nutritious meals to be served to homebound older Tennesseans.